arokettu/unsigned/docs/import_export.rst

     Exports a number to a decimal string.

     :param string $value: Binary string in the form this library accepts
     :return: String of digits

+.. php:function:: to_base(string $value, int $base): bool

+    Exports a number to a string in a specified base.

+    :param string $value: Binary string in the form this library accepts
+    :param int $base: Number base between 2 and 36
+    :return: String of digits